drivetribe/fuck-this/README.md

 * **Lifecycle events:** If we can expose lifecycle events in a pure way, this might be a nice extra.
 I personally feel like ReasonReact's `self` is too much of an encroachment of classiness into FP, but there's probably a pure solution here.
 * **State merging:** Currently, a reducer needs to return a full copy of the state. `this.setState` has the ability to define only a portion of the state, which will be shallow-merged with the existing state.
 A possibility?
+* **Action composition:** Currently, to call reducers in sequence we need to chain them via `await` calls or promises.
+There's probably a better way to compose these.
+I played with providing actions as a third argument to reducers, but I feel like it takes away from their purity.

 ## FAQs